xi/voterunner/README.md

 arguments are important.
 The whole discussion is conserved in the graph.
 You can go on discussing until you reach a consensus.

 While this concept is not perfect for every situation it is beautifull in its simplicity.

 How to use it
 -------------

 *One goal of voterunner is to experiment with this concept in practice.
 Since I really just wrote it the following section is more or less fiction.*

 Your group needs to make a decision, but doing this on a mailinglist would definitly get messy.
 So instead you create a discussion on voterunner simply by typing `http://voterunner.herokuapp.com/(your-topic)` into the address bar of your browser.

 You are lazy, right?
-So of course you want the group to make the right decision but you don't want to do the whole discussion thing yourself.
+So of course you want the group to make the right decision but you don’t want to do the whole discussion thing yourself.
 So you will delegate your vote.

 Now you can concentrate on convincing those who have not already delegated their votes to follow you.
 You may also try to steer the one you follow in the right direction.

 To achieve this you work on your arguments.
 Try to address counter arguments and be as precise as possible.
-Remember that you are a node in a graph so you don't need to repeat everything your followers already said.
+Remember that you are a node in a graph so you don’t need to repeat everything your followers already said.
 Just make your own point very clear.

 But maybe you even have an innovative idea.
 In that case you may revoke the delegation.
 Now you compete directly with other ideas.
 Maybe you can convince others, but maybe you should delegate your vote again in order to agree on a compromise.

 Install
 -------